install.packages("devtools")

 Note: This method has only been tested using the

-implementation (using data
+lm implementation (using data,

 This method allows detection of coefficient breaks that are common

 across all groups.
-It is the interaction between jsis
+It is the interaction between jsis and

 the relevant coefficient.